Get Your Car Accident Questions Answered Here

 Certain injuries make it impossible for victims to return to work.
 Some people can even be permanently unable to maintain any gainful employment because of the nature of their injuries.

-Englander Peebles fights to get the compensation victims need for the costs of treating catastrophic injuries such as:
+Our attorneys at Englander Peebles fight to get the compensation victims need for the costs of treating catastrophic injuries such as:

 We can help you recover compensation for these and any other accident injuries you sustained during an auto collision.

 Many people are uncertain about what to do after a car accident in Fort Lauderdale.
 While the first thing a victim should do is seek medical attention (even if they think at first that they were not hurt), the next thing a person should do is seek experienced legal representation.

 It is important to get help from an auto accident lawyer before you speak to the insurance company of the negligent driver.
 Make no mistake, the negligent party’s insurer will try to contact you very shortly after your crash.
 You should refuse to talk to them until you have legal counsel.

 The first benefit of an attorney handling your case is that you will have someone able to represent you in conversations with the negligent driver’s insurance company.
 This is advantageous because you can be assured that you will not make any misstatements in recorded statements that may potentially damage your personal injury claim.